v1k45/django-notify-x/README.rst

 It was inspired from `django-notifications`_ , major differences include:
     - Multipe user notification at once.
-    - A different approch for notification updates.
+    - A different approach for notification updates.
-    - Less hassles when trying to format notifications differently accoring to their types.
+    - Less hassles when trying to format notifications differently according to their types.
     - AJAX support for everything.
     - And many more.